ppmi500team/PPMI500/ppmi500/ppmi500/data/README.md

 # Converting a Image's Filepath to NRG Format
 In order to determine the NRG-formatted filepath of an image, we need to know the following fields:
-- the project name, which is just `PPMI`
+- the project name, which is always just `PPMI`
 - the subject identifier, which we pull out of the XML metadata that is downloaded with the PPMI dataset
 - the acquisition date of the image, which is the `Acq Date` field pulled out of the metadata-records CSV that is downloaded with the PPMI dataset
-- the (cleaned) modality of the image
+- the (cleaned) modality of the image, which is pulled from the metadata-records CSV
-- the series identifier of the image
+- the series identifier of the image, which is pulled from the XML metadata

 The NRG formatted filename of the image would then be `<project>-<subject>-<acquisition-date>-<modality>-<series-ID>-<image-filename>`.
 Image filepaths are frequently represented in the format `<project>/<subject>/<acquisition-date>/<modality>/<series>/<project>-<subject>-<acquisition-date>-<modality>-<series-ID>`.